david-ac1/Sans-Capote/README.md

 - **Mapbox** for interactive mapping capabilities
 - **Global Fund / UNAIDS** for HIV prevention best practices
 - Community health workers in African contexts for domain expertise

 ---

-## 💡 Name Considerations

-We've received feedback about the project name "Sans-Capote" and want to address it transparently:

-**Current Name:** "Sans-Capote" (French: "without a sheath/cover")
-- ✅ **Metaphor:** Represents removing barriers/stigma around taboo topics
-- ✅ **Cultural Relevance:** French is widely spoken in African contexts
-- ⚠️ **Dual Meaning:** Also has literal connotations related to sexual health

-**Alternative Names Under Consideration:**
-1. **"Sans Tabou"** - French for "without taboo" (clearer metaphor)
-2. **"Open Health"** - Direct English equivalent
-3. **"Clear Talk"** - Emphasizes honest communication
-4. **"Speak Freely"** - Focuses on voice/conversation aspect
-5. **"Health Bridge"** - Connects people to resources

-**Our Stance:** We're committed to cultural sensitivity and welcome community feedback.
-The current name was chosen to spark conversation, but we recognize that clarity and appropriateness matter more than cleverness.
-If the name causes more confusion than connection, we're open to change.

-**Feedback Welcome:** Judges and reviewers, please let us know if you feel a different name would better serve our mission.

----